-Note: I’ve noticed some possible issues with Internet Explorer trying to download the XLSX links.
+Note: I’ve noticed some possible issues with Internet Explorer trying to download the XLSX links off the site.
 Not sure why, since it’s just a link to an Excel file and Microsoft’s own browser should understand that.
-If you do get a page of gibberish clicking on one of those links, try an alternate browser like Chrome or FireFox.
-That seems to work.
+If you do get a page of gibberish opened up in your browser when clicking on one of those links, right click on the link and “Save As” or try an alternate browser like Chrome or FireFox.

 Dates in the listings below preceded with ‘~’ may be approximated based on photographic sightings, and may be applicable for a larger date range than stated.